jonburchel/foundry-samples/samples/microsoft/python/mslearn-resources/quickstart/README.md

 ## Install dependencies

  - install azure CLI
- - pip install azure-ai-projects openai azure-identity
+ - pip install openai azure-identity
+ - pip install --pre azure-ai-projects
  - az login

+## Prerequisites

-## Create a project and model deployment
+- Create a Foundry Project

-see: create_project.py
+- Deploy a model to use in your sample
+- Rename the .env.example file to .env and update with your project and deployment name

-## Run a chat completion
+## Generate a Response with your model

-see: quickstart.py
+see: quickstart-responses.py

 ## Create and run an agent

-see: quickstart.py
+see: quickstart-create-agent.py

-## Add file search to agent
+## Chat with your Agent

-see: quickstart.py
+see: quickstart-chat-with-agent.py

-## Evaluate agent run
+## Cleanup

-This will return scores for how good the agent performed on the task

-see: quickstart.py
+see: quickstart-chat-with-agent.py